Elementary Real Analysis: Globally continuous functions

-\begin{prop}[kernels] Every $f\in\mathcal{C}$ has an at most countable kernel. \end{prop} \duk It suffices to show that every set $M\sus\R$ has an at most countable dense subset $N$ (Exercise~\ref{ex_whyDense}).
+\begin{prop}[kernels] Every continuous function $f$ in $\mathcal{C}$ has an at most countable kernel. \end{prop} \duk It suffices to show that every set $M\sus\R$ has an at most countable dense subset $N$ (Exercise~\ref{ex_whyDense}).
 Let $M\sus\R$.
-We obtain $N$ by taking, using the axiom of choice, one element from every nonempty intersection $(\al,\be)\cap M$, where $\al<\be$ are fractions. \kduk \begin{exer} Why does it suffice to show that such $N$ exists? \end{exer}
+We obtain such set $N$ by using the axiom of choice and taking one element from every nonempty intersection $(\al,\be)\cap M$, where $\al<\be$ are fractions. \kduk \begin{exer} Why does such set $N$ suffice? \end{exer}

 {\em $\bullet$ Blumberg's theorem. }In 1922 H.~Blumberg discovered the following theorem.

 \begin{thm}[Blumberg's] For every function

 there exists a~set $M\sus\R$ such that